What to eat corn flakes with. Contraindications for use

 • : , ;

-• organic acids: oxalic, and maleic;
+• organic acids: oxalic and maleic;

-• amino acids:,;
+• amino acids: , ;

-• alimentary fiber.
+• dietary fiber.

 Did you know?
 Oatmeal is on the menu of many Hollywood stars.

-Nutritional value and calories
+Nutritional value and calorie content

 • : 11.9 g;